gronostajo/drill2/README.md

     - `false` - incorrect answers counterbalance correct answers.

 - `ptsPerQuestion` - How many points one question is worth.
 Applies only if `"grading"` is set to `"perQuestion"`.
 Accepts numeric values.

+- `timeLimit` - How many seconds does student have to answer each question.
+When that time passes, all answers are unchecked and the question is graded instantly.
+    - `0` - time per question isn't limited.
+    - *any other number* - student has that amount of seconds to answer each question.

 ## Bugs?